Consumer Reports , Best Protective Gear for Roller Skating

 'Rinks' were indoor, privately owned venues.
 'Parks' were outdoor skate facilities located in Quango parks and included ramps, 1/2 pipes, bowls, and grind rail.
 'Trails' were multi-use paved pathways, frequently located forth waterways and separate from motor vehicle traffic.
 'Street' included motor vehicle roadways, besides equally footpaths, school grounds, and shopping pedestrian areas.

 Identification data included sex, age group, ability, group size (number of skaters), hair colour, shirt colour and pants colour.
 Equipment data included presence of helmet, wrist guards, human knee and elbow pads, and skate heel restriction.
-Skaters were subjectively divided into 5 age groups (less than or equal to ix years, ten-xiv years, xv-xix years, twenty-34 years and greater than or equal to35 years) and three skill levels (novice, average and good), as previously described (13).
+Skaters were subjectively divided into 5 age groups ( ix years, ten-xiv years, xv-xix years, twenty-34 years and 35 years) and three skill levels (novice, average and good), as previously described (13).

 All raw information was recorded on an optical mark reading data entry form and data entry was via laser scanning.
 Skaters observed on the same day with identical descriptive characteristics and protective equipment were assumed to be duplicates and excluded.
 Data comparing PPE use by group size were analysed using chi-square methods.